3-manifolds/SnapPy/doc-source/plink.rst

   In[5]:  M = Manifold()

-Once you've drawn the link, select the menu item "PLink->Send to SnapPy", and then *M* will be the complement of the link.
+Once you've drawn the link, select the menu item "PLink->Tools->Send to SnapPy", and then *M* will be the complement of the link.
 If you edit the link, you can again do "Send to SnapPy" to update *M*.